-Description: These are public meetings used to solicit public comment on a project or issue studies, and other planning studies as needed for other MPO activities.
+- Description: These are public meetings used to solicit public comment on a project or issue being considered for adoption by the MPO.
+Hearings provide a formal setting for citizens to provide comments to the MPO or another decision-making body.
+They are recorded and transcribed for the record. - Activities: LRTP and TIP updates, corridor studies, project development & environmental studies, and other planning studies as needed for other MPO activities.